telerik/reporting-docs/getting-started/installation/dot-net-core-support.md

 ## Deploying on macOS

-> Currently, .NET 7 is not supported on macOS due to a breaking change introduced by Microsoft as explained in [System.Drawing.Common is not supported on non-Windows platforms - .NET 6 and .NET 7 under Linux]({%slug system-drawing-common-is-not-supported-on-non-windows-platforms%})
+> Currently, .NET 7 is not supported on non-Windows platforms (Linux and MacOS) due to a breaking change introduced by Microsoft as explained in [System.Drawing.Common is not supported on non-Windows platforms]({%slug system-drawing-common-is-not-supported-on-non-windows-platforms%})

 To use .NET/.NET Core on mascOS: